benlubas/neorg-interim-ls/README.md

 - Links that include a file path to their own file (ie. `{:path/to/blah:}` while in `blah.norg`) are not supported.
 But like, just don't do that.

-## Commands

-- `Neorg ls rename file` - open a popup to rename the current file
-- `Neorg ls rename header` - open a popup to rename the current header (must be used on a heading line)

 ## Install

 Install this plugin the way you would any other, and load it by adding this to your neorg config: